 For Europeans, Spring is traditionally seen as the time for birth of new life, symbolized astrologically with the Sun entering the Aries constellation on the Spring equinox.
 Pagan celebrations to welcome in the longer days centred around fertility symbols, celebrations which were later absorbed into the Christianity of the Spanish-speaking world.

-It can not be ARGUED did the magazine Luz which designed to be of aesthetic commodity, a magazine of an artistic and writing collective Which had as its aim the inspiration of whoever picked it up.
+It cannot be argued that the magazine Luz was designed to be an aesthetic commodity, a magazine of an artistic and writing collective which had as its aim the inspiration of whoever picked it up.
+The magazine’s first epoch began on the 15th November 1897, with a fortnightly publication which cost 10c.

 Theorists on the magazine as a genre have used various metaphors for the magazine as a test bed for new expressive forms.